This Machine Learning-Powered Software Teaches Kids To Be Better Writers

 A decent answer might be: “Jackie Robinson did not give up when he faced racism because he had a strong mother who taught him to be proud.”
 It combines the ideas and it shows their relationship–that is, that Robinson’s attitude was forged during his upbringing.

 A poor sentence might be, “Jackie Robinson who faced racism and did not give up, had a strong mother who taught him to be proud.”
-It combines the ideas but doesn’t show the links.
-Quill.org would suggest students revisions, asking students not only to correct the grammar but also to think through the underlying concepts.
+It combines the ideas but doesn’t show the links and encourage students think through the underlying concepts.

 Students often use fragmentary or over-run sentences, or they’ll use “and” instead of more expressive conjunctions like “so,” or “but,” or “instead,” Gault says.
 Another exercise asks users to link up two phrases like “bats have wings” and “they can fly.”
 If they type “bats have wings and they can fly,” they’ll be told the sentence makes sense but that they can improve it with another word (“so” is a better choice).
 Then they’re asked to correct the punctuation (there should be a comma between the two clauses: “bats have wings, so they can fly”).